 - The income requirements change annually.
 Claimants can receive a maximum credit of $1000.

 - To file for this credit, complete and return this form to the office: 2022 Iowa Property Tax Credit Claim form It must be returned to the office before June 1st.

-NEW THIS YEAR: Those age 70 or older, with high household income, now qualify for the property tax credit or "freeze" in 2022 and subsequent years.
+NEW THIS YEAR: Those age 70 or older, with a higher household income, now have the chance to qualify for the property tax credit or "freeze" in 2022 and subsequent years.
 The first year will act as the base amount for the property tax freeze.
-Below are the qualification guidlines:
+Below are the qualification guidelines:

 2021 Household Income Guidelines

 For families/households with more than 8 persons, add $11,350 for each additional person.

 - Mobile /Manufactured Home Reduced Tax Rate: